lmweber/STexampleData/README.md

 # STexampleData

-The `STexampleData` package contains a collection of spatially resolved transcriptomics (ST) datasets, which have been formatted into the [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) Bioconductor class, for use in examples, demonstrations, and tutorials.
-The datasets are from several different ST platforms and have been sourced from various publicly available sources.
+The `STexampleData` package contains a collection of spatially-resolved transcriptomics (SRT) datasets, which have been formatted into the [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) Bioconductor class, for use in examples, demonstrations, and tutorials.
+The datasets are from several different SRT platforms and have been sourced from various publicly available sources.
 Several datasets include images and/or ground truth annotation labels.

 The `STexampleData` package is available from [Bioconductor](https://bioconductor.org/packages/STexampleData).